Skip to main content

 • create new identity credentials using your details.

 Your identity can be stolen if someone accesses your identity information, including from any document that contains information about you.
-Even if someone only accesses a small amount of your identity information, they may be able to steal your identity if they can find out more about you from public sources.
-This includes social media accounts which may include your date of birth, photos and information about your family.
+Even if someone only gets a small amount of your identity information, they may be able to steal your identity if they can find out more about you from public sources.
+This includes social media accounts, which may include your date of birth, photos and information about your family.

 Signs your identity has been stolen